anasshakil/metadata/README.md

 -   ### Read/Write Options

-    These options can be passed to both read, write and copy functions.
+    These options can be passed to read, write and copy functions.

     -   #### _ExifMetadataReadWriteOptions_
         | Name                 | Type      | Description                                                                                                                               |